 Maryland Appliquéd Album Quilt

-Plain and printed cottons with wool embroidery threads
+Plain and printed cottons with wool and silk embroidery threads

 Museum Purchase, The Friends of Colonial Williamsburg Collections Fund